 The court examines ex officio whether the procedural requirements of a claim are satisfied.
-This includes, in particular, the subject matter, the territorial jurisdiction of the court seized (articles 59 and 60 of the SCCP) as well as the immunity defence.
+This includes, in particular, the subject matter, territorial jurisdiction of the court seized (articles 59 and 60 of the SCCP) as well as the immunity defence.
 A party can, however, object to the jurisdiction of the court as a preliminary matter.
-The court can thereupon decide to clarify this issue before entering into the merits of the case as a means to simplify the proceedings (article 125 of the SCCP).
+The court can thereupon decide to clarify this issue before entering into the merits of the case as a means to simplify the proceedings (article 125 SCCP).

 If the court decides that it lacks jurisdiction, it closes the proceedings by deciding not to consider the merits of the case (article 236 of the SCCP).
 This decision is subject to either appeal (article 308 of the SCCP) or objection (article 319 of the SCCP), depending on the circumstances of the case.
 Conversely, the court may confirm its jurisdiction either in the final judgment on the merits or by way of an interim decision (although rare in practice) if a contrary appellate decision could end the proceedings and thereby save substantial time or cost.
-The interim decision can be challenged separately, but cannot later be challenged as part of the final judgment (article 237(2) of the SCCP).
-Facts that are relevant both for jurisdiction and the merits of the case are generally considered in the decision on the merits only, and will not be considered in a preliminary decision on jurisdiction.
+The interim decision can be challenged separately, but cannot later be challenged as part of the final judgment (article 237 of the SCCP).